-Recently methods that do not rely on solution regularity were introduced: generalized finite element methods~\cite{MR2801210}, the rough polyharmonic splines~\cite{MR3177856}, the variational multiscale method~\cites{MR1660141,MR2300286}, and the Localized Orthogonal Decomposition (LOD)~\cites{MR3246801,MR2831590,MR3591945}.
-These methods are based on splitting approximation spaces into \emph{fine} and \emph{multiscale} subspaces, and the numerical solution of~\eqref{e:elliptic} is sought in the latter.
-We note that these works were designed for the low-contrast case, that is, $\amax/\amin$ not large.
-We note that for a class of coefficients $\A$, that is, when local Poincar\'e inequality constants are not large, the LOD methodology works~\cites{2016arXiv:1610.07398,MR3552482}; see Remark \ref{r:rem1}.
-We point out that all the above methods are based on overlapping techniques.
+Considering the low contrast case, some methods require minimum regularity, as the generalized finite element methods~\cite{MR2801210}, the rough polyharmonic splines~\cite{MR3177856}, the variational multiscale method~\cite{MR1660141,MR2300286}, the Localized Orthogonal Decomposition (LOD)~\cite{MR4191211,MR3246801,MR2831590,MR3591945} and the oversampling Multiscale Finite Element Method~\cite{MR3123820}.
+The general idea is to decompose the solution spaces as a direct sum of \emph{fine} (local) and \emph{multiscale} (low dimensional, nonlocal) spaces.
+The final approximate solution belongs to the multiscale space.
+The LOD approximation~\cite{hellman17_mms,MR3552482} also works for the high contrast cases when the local Poincar\'e inequality is not large; see Remark~\ref{r:rem1}.

-On the other side, there exist several domain decomposition solvers which are optimal with respect to mesh and contrast.
-All of them are based on extracting coarse basis functions from local generalized eigenvalue problems.
-For non-overlapping domain decomposition based on FETI-DP \cites{MR1802366,MR1921914} and BDDC \cites{MR2047204}, the technique named \emph{adaptive choice of primal constraints} was introduced to obtain robustness with respect to contrast and we refer~\cites{MR3612901,MR3582898,DP2013,DP2016,MR3350292,MR3303686,MR3546980,MR2030628,MR2277024,MR2334131,ZAMPINI,MR3089678}.
-For overlapping domain decomposition we refer \cites{MR3033238,MR2916377,MR2718268,MR3350292,MR3175183} and some of of this ideas were incorporated in \cites{2017arXiv:1704.03193,2017arXiv:1705.05959} to obtain a discretizations that depend only logarithmically with respect to contrast.
+However, there are several domain decomposition solvers that are optimal with respect to mesh and contrast, relying on coarse basis functions from local generalized eigenvalue problems.
+The \emph{adaptive choice of primal constraints} method was introduced to ensure robustness with respect to contrast for non-overlapping domain decomposition methods based on FETI-DP~\cite{MR1802366,MR1921914} and BDDC~\cite{MR2047204}.
+References~\cite{MR3612901,MR3582898,DP2013,MR3678572,MR3350292,MR3303686,MR3546980,MR2030628,MR2277024,MR2334131,ZAMPINI,MR3089678} elaborate on this approach.
+For overlapping domain decomposition see~\cite{MR3033238,MR2916377,MR2718268,MR3350292,MR3175183}.
+Some of this ideas were incorporated in~\cite{CHUNG2018298,Chung2018} to obtain discretizations that depend only logarithmically on the contrast.

-In~\cite{2017arXiv170608941M} we introduced the Localized Spectral Decomposition--LSD method for mixed and hybrid-primal methods~\cite{MR0431752}, that is, we re-frame the LOD version in~\cite{MR3591945} into the non-overlapping domain decomposition framework, and consider the Multiscale Hybrid Method--MHM~\cites{AHPV,HMV,HPV}, which falls in the BDDC and FETI-DP classes, and then explore adaptive choice of primal constraints to generate the multiscale basis functions.
+In~\cite{MR4238010} we introduced the Localized Spectral Decomposition--LSD method for mixed and hybrid-primal methods~\cite{MR0431752}, that is, we re-frame the LOD version in~\cite{MR3591945} into the non-overlapping domain decomposition framework, and consider the Multiscale Hybrid Method--MHM~\cite{AHPV,HMV,HPV}, which falls in the BDDC and FETI-DP classes, and then explore adaptive choice of primal constraints to generate the multiscale basis functions.
 We obtain a discretization that is robust with respect to contrast.